hachyderm/community/community.hachyderm.io/content/en/docs/moderation/_index.md

 incident and the severity of the incident itself will determine the course and reversibility of moderator action.
-We also consider that the potential for learning and growth are happening at the expense of one more people, either the user being reported, others involved, or both.
+We also consider that the potential for learning and growth are happening at the expense of one more people, including but not limited to other user(s) that the reported user is interacting with, the reported user themself, or both.
 The types of actions that moderators can take are based on the tools provided by Mastodon.
 These are covered in [our Reporting document](../reporting) as well as [Mastodon's